-From 2006 to 2009, Nick and Jethro worked for Iraq Veterans Against the War, an organization of active duty service people and veterans calling for an end to the occupation of Iraq, reparations for the human and structural damages to Iraq and its people, and full benefits and healthcare for returning service people.
-We built their website and online tools, provided a series of trainings in nonviolent direct action, and provided organizing, technical, and strategic support and facilitation.
-Jethro was the Organizing Director for IVAW.
+From 2006 to 2009, Nick worked for Iraq Veterans Against the War, an organization of active duty service people and veterans calling for an end to the occupation of Iraq, reparations for the human and structural damages to Iraq and its people, and full benefits and healthcare for returning service people.
+Nick built their website and online tools, provided a series of trainings in nonviolent direct action, and provided organizing, technical, and strategic support and facilitation.

-Nick and Jethro were on the organizing Committee for Winter Soldier: Iraq and Afghanistan, a four-day event created by and for veterans featuring over 100 firsthand accounts by soldiers and civilians.
+Nick was on the organizing Committee for Winter Soldier: Iraq and Afghanistan, a four-day event created by and for veterans featuring over 100 firsthand accounts by soldiers and civilians.
 Nick lead the interactive media team for Winter Soldier which created the tools for a simultaneous internet, radio and satellite broadcast of over 100 firsthand accounts by soldiers and civilians.

 Enough Fear (2006-2010)

-In 2006, as tension between the US and Iran increased, we decided to create a project called "Enough Fear" that would promote diplomacy and encourage direct communication between average Americans and Iranians.
-To promote communication and develop a new model for citizen diplomacy, we worked with Iranian bloggers to design tools that would allow average citizens to engage in meaningful dialogue.
+In 2006, as tension between the US and Iran increased, Nick created a project called "Enough Fear" to promote diplomacy and encourage direct communication between average Americans and Iranians.
+To develop a new model for citizen diplomacy, we worked with Iranian bloggers to design tools that would allow average citizens to engage in meaningful dialogue.
 We held a series of events in public spaces in the US where people are invited to use iconic, old-fashioned red phones to talk directly to volunteers that we recruited in Iran through online message boards.